 Air pollution comes from a variety of sources, including stationary sources (electrical generation plants), mobile sources (cars, buses, planes, and scooters), and natural sources (windblown dust).
 Multiple pollutants are emitted from these sources, many of which adversely affect air quality, and some of which are harmful to people and the environment.
 The BIOS Air Quality Program, established in 1987, monitors the sources and concentrations of air pollutants that may negatively impact Bermuda's air quality and the health and well-being of its residents.

-Funded by the Government of Bermuda's Department of Environmental Protection, the Air Quality Program undertakes routine measurements at sites around the island (BIOS, Fort Prospect, East Broadway, and BELCO) to quantify the presence of various pollutants, including:
+Funded by the Government of Bermuda's Department of Environmental Protection, the Air Quality Program (part of the larger BIOS Environmental Quality Program) undertakes routine measurements at sites around the island (BIOS, Fort Prospect, East Broadway, and BELCO) to quantify the presence of various pollutants, including:

 - Airborne particulate matter (TSP, PM10, and PM2.5);